briansu2004/udemy-devops-real-projects/004-TerraformDockerDeployment/02_Y_Windows_Ubuntu.md

 # Certificate for container registry
 openssl req -newkey rsa:2048 -nodes -keyout registry.gitlab.$YOUR_GITLAB_DOMAIN.key -subj "/C=CN/ST=GD/L=SZ/O=Acme, Inc./CN=*.$YOUR_GITLAB_DOMAIN" -out registry.gitlab.$YOUR_GITLAB_DOMAIN.csr
 openssl x509 -req -extfile <(printf "subjectAltName=DNS:$YOUR_GITLAB_DOMAIN,DNS:gitlab.$YOUR_GITLAB_DOMAIN,DNS:registry.gitlab.$YOUR_GITLAB_DOMAIN") -days 365 -in registry.gitlab.$YOUR_GITLAB_DOMAIN.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out registry.gitlab.$YOUR_GITLAB_DOMAIN.crt

 gitlab-ctl reconfigure
 gitlab-ctl restart

 exit
 ```

+Note: the GitLab server need a few minutes to start.

-### 4. Import the gitlab new certificate in our local host CA chains
+### 5. Import the gitlab new certificate in our local host CA chains

 In order to make our local host be able to talk to the gitlab server via TLS, we have to import the new gitlab certificate, which is generated previous step, into our local host CA store chains.
 Login to our local host and run below command: